 - Pro: No additional devices or data packages, which results in lower costs

 - Pro: Breadcrumb Tracking minimizes the investment into accountability.
-With a security guard management software tool like Silvertrac the user is able to deliver value to the customer while still satisfying the basic accountability requirements.
+With a gps guard tour software, the user is able to deliver value to the customer while still satisfying the basic accountability requirements.

 - Con: If the officer fails to interact with the handheld device, there won't be any GPS data available.